Monument to Fallen Partisans, Bologna

 FAQs for Visiting the Monument to the Fallen Partisans

-On the east-facing wall of Palazzo d’Accursio, near the Fountain of Neptune in Piazza Maggiore.
+It is on the wall of Palazzo d’Accursio beside Piazza Maggiore, close to the Fountain of Neptune in central Bologna.

-Men and women from Bologna who fought and died in the resistance during World War II.
+They are men and women from Bologna who died fighting in the resistance against fascism during World War II.
+The memorial honours them individually rather than reducing them to a single collective tribute.

 The Monument to Fallen Partisans appears in our Complete Guide to Visiting Bologna!